-I hold a doctorate from the University of Toronto / Victoria University, where I studied systematic and historical theology, ecumenics and the philosophy of religion at several member colleges of the Toronto School of Theology.
-I was ordained to the Order of Ministry of the United Church of Canada in 1996.
-During 2000/1 I was a Junior Fellow of Massey College in the University of Toronto.
-After holding a Postdoctoral Research Fellowship at Princeton University's Center for the Study of Religion, I taught at the Atlantic School of Theology in Halifax, Canada as Assistant Professor of Systematic Theology.
+Previously educated at the Royal Military College of Canada and the University of Toronto, I earned a doctorate from the University of Toronto / Victoria University, where I studied systematic and historical theology, ecumenics, and the philosophy of religion at several member colleges of the Toronto School of Theology; during my final year I was also a Junior Fellow of Massey College.
+After holding a Postdoctoral Research Fellowship at Princeton University's Center for the Study of Religion, I taught for several years at the Atlantic School of Theology in Halifax, Canada as Assistant Professor of Systematic Theology.
 I joined the faculty of the University of Aberdeen as Lecturer in Systematic Theology in January 2006.
-In 2016 I was appointed to a personal Chair in Christian Dogmatics.
+In 2016 I was appointed to a personal chair as Professor in Christian Dogmatics.

 I am a Senior Fellow of the UK Higher Education Academy.

 - Undergraduate Admissions Selector for Divinity (2006-8, 2018-)

 - Member of the Hay of Seaton Lectureship Committee (2014-)

 - Chair of the Gifford Lecture Committee of the University (2009-2020)

 - Previously, Director of Undergraduate Programmes (Divinity) (2009-10), Deputy Head of School (2007-09), Head of the School (2009-12), School Director of Research (2014-17) and most recently School Director of Taught Postgraduate Programmes (2018-19; 2020) as well as an elected member of the University Senate (2014-18).

 - Society for the Study of Theology (UK)